-The wave profiles look very different at the second probe, 10.53m from the paddle, some 10 wavelengths downstream (figure 11).
+The wave profiles look very different at the second probe, 10.53 m from the paddle, some 10 wavelengths downstream (figure 6).
 In all the cases, breaking still has not occurred.
-Waves in the top three panels evolve without wind forcing, and in the bottom subplot waves are shown strongly forced (U/c = 11).
+Waves in figure 6(a-c) evolve without wind forcing, and in the bottom subplot waves are shown strongly forced (U/c=11).

-Figure 11a shows initially very steep waves of IMS = 0.31.
-By the time they reach probe 2, they have developed into very strongly modulated groups of 6 waves.
-Less initially steep waves (IMS = 0.25, figure 11b) evolve into more elongated modulated groups of some 7 waves.
-Even less steep waves (IMS = 0.23, figure 11c) evolved into weaker modulated groups of approximately 7.5 waves (15 waves in two modulations).
+Figure 6(a) shows initially very steep waves of IMS = 0.31.
+By the time they reach the second probe, they have developed into very strongly modulated groups of six waves.
+Less initially steep waves (IMS = 0.25, figure 6b) evolve into groups of some seven waves.
+Even less steep waves (IMS = 0.23, figure 6c) exhibit groups of approximately 7.5 waves (15 waves in two modulations).
 Note that no initial modulation was introduced.
-This interesting observation is, however, not unexpected and is in full qualitative agreement with the discussion in Section 1: i.e. if M_I for the system does not change, a larger initial steepness should lead to fewer waves in the modulation.
+This observation is consistent with the discussion in §1, i.e. if M_I for the system does not change, a larger initial steepness should lead to fewer waves in the modulation.